 - Lithium-Ion batteries

-Lithium-Ion batteries (Li-Ion) make use of anode materials including lithium metal or lithium alloy and a non-aqueous electrolyte solution.
-Lithium-Ion batteries provide a high voltage, a long life cycle, and a high charge rate.
+Lithium-ion batteries are used in mobile phones and laptops and feature lithium or lithium alloy anode and a non-aqueous electrolyte solution.
+They provide a high voltage, a long life cycle, and a rapid charge rate.
 They are lightweight, non-polluting, and do not suffer the memory effect of an incomplete discharge.
-They can be recharged quickly and used with a smart battery charger while still maintaining a high density power capacity.
-Lithium-Ion batteries are used in products such as mobile phones and laptops.
+They can be recharged quickly and used with a smart battery charger while still maintaining a high- density power capacity.

 - The lithium polymer battery

 Lithium polymer batteries are the most commonly used batteries in mobile phones, tablets and laptops.
 They feature a higher energy density – providing up to twice the power capacity of a lithium-ion battery of the same size.
 They are also lightweight may be as thin as 0.5mm.

 The exclusive SuperBatt technology uses the ASUS Smart Charging Algorithm to extend notebook battery potency.
 While standard batteries deteriorate with time and recharge to lower levels the more cycles they endure, SuperBatt enables up to 70% charge-up even after 1000 cycles – three times more than normal-cell batteries.

 * ASUS SuperBatt on K45, K55, K75, and K95 only.